Updated: Oct 15

 Beef and foods rich in Vitamin B

 Fatty Fish-salmon, mackerel, sardines, trout, and herring.
 These are all high in Omega 3 and good for mental health.
-My personal favorite on these is salmon, I can’t speak much for the taste of the other three.
+My personal favorite on these is salmon; I can’t speak much for the other three's taste.

-Complex Carbohydrates-as you may recall I mentioned gluten in the triggers.
-Complex carbs such as whole grains, whole wheat bread or brown rice can help increase serotonin production in the brain helping mood.
+Complex Carbohydrates-as you may recall, I mentioned gluten in the triggers.
+Complex carbs such as whole grains, whole-wheat bread, or brown rice can increase serotonin production in the brain, helping mood.

 Pumpkin Seeds-good source of potassium and zinc

 Tumeric-The active ingredient in Tumeric, Curcumin, may help reduce inflammation.

 Yogurt-as I mentioned earlier, this one conflicts with the dairy mentioned earlier.
 Apparently, there is research on this that the bacteria is helpful for a positive impact on the brain.

 So, there you have it, friends, ideas, and suggestions for what to avoid and what to try to balance you out from anxiety.
 We are NOT all created equally.
 What one of you find to work well the other may be triggered by and vice versa.